2026 Antiguan general election: Campaign

-Informal campaigning began on 28 March 2025.
-The Browne began criticising the UPP due to its credibility crisis, while maintaining a more cooperative tone with the BPM due to its recent council election victory.
+Informal campaigning began on 28 March 2025, about a year before the election.
+Browne began criticising the UPP due to its credibility crisis, while maintaining a more cooperative tone with the BPM due to its recent council election victory.
 The UPP promised to revamp the health, tourism, and education sectors.
 The opposition also criticised an increase in vehicle licensing fees and low quality public utilities.